Phet Waves On A String Answer Key

 v = fλ

 This equation states that the wave speed is equal to the product of the frequency and wavelength.
-This relationship is crucial for understanding how changing one parameter affects the others.
-For instance, if the wave speed is constant, increasing the frequency will decrease the wavelength, and vice versa.
+Now, this relationship is crucial for understanding how changing one parameter affects the others.
+Take this case: if the wave speed is constant, increasing the frequency will decrease the wavelength, and vice versa.

 PhET Waves on a String: Common Questions and Answers